worthingtonse/client-prompts/Ideas In Progress/QMAIL/QMAIL_FILE_PHASE_1/qmail-format.md

 FS (File Seperator)
     STYLES (empty in phase I)
 FS (File Seperator)
-    SOH (Start of Header)
-        Shows a message here based on 1 byte status code.
     STX (Start of Text)
         The text starts here and keeps going until there are is no more writing.
 ```